albertovidalrod/Linear-regression---car-price/README.md

 ## Description

 Originally, I started working on this project to learn how to deploy a simple Machine Learning model.
 I used Streamlit to deploy the model and after seeing how simple it was, I thought that I could expand the scope of the project.

-The current goal of the project is to use a web scraper to gather more data, trigger the re-training of the model, which in itself triggers the CI / CD pipeline and finally the new model is deployed.

-The project isn't there yet, but I've taken a first few steps in the right direction:
-- [x] Create v1 of the model using Kaggle's data
-- [x] Develop Streamlit app locally using Docker
-- [x] Develop a web scraper to gather more data
-- [ ] Deploy streamlit app

-But there are a few tasks to complete:
-- [ ] Automatically re-train model after new data is gathered
-- [ ] CI: write unit testing
-- [ ] CI / CD: deploy new model after re-training and test that there are no errors

-Although the open actions are challenging, I believe that I've already completed the most daunting tasks!
+This project is now an end-to-end Machine Learning project where new car data is scraped monthly and the model is automatically retrained using the new and old data and then deployed to an app hosted on Streamlit.

 You will find in this repository several Jupyter notebooks in which I analyse in detail how linear regression performs on different datasets.
 This is the data science side of the project, but it is the first step I took.